Classic Pomodoro Sauce

 Classic pomodoro sauce

 Ah, the most classic pasta sauce of them all: pomodoro.
-Could there BE a more iconic sauce?!
+Could there be a more iconic sauce?!

 Did you know that tomatoes weren’t introduced to Italy before the mid-1500s?
 Yep, those bad boys came from Latin America via the Spanish.
 And before spaghetti al pomodoro reached iconic status, there were fabulous tales of how the humble tomato was once used as a love remedy.
 Which explains how the word pomodoro can be traced back to the French pomme d’amour.
 Go figure.